enics-labs/salamandra/README.md

     #	//assignments
     #	assign Z = A;
     ```
--   you can flatten your netlist using `flatten` function, this will flatten your
+-   You can flatten your netlist using `flatten` function, this will flatten your
-    netlist until the physical components(checking with __is_physical flag):
+    netlist until the physical components (checking with __is_physical flag):
     ```
     inv.set_is_physical(True)
     and_.set_is_physical(True)